 I saw Planet of the Apes (1968) last night on TCM.
-I still like in as a pretty good late 1960’s Hollywood take on science fiction (which is always more like science fantasy).
+I still like it as a pretty good late 1960’s Hollywood take on science fiction (which is always more like science fantasy).
 So I decided to post this review once again.
-(I wrote this back in 2003 – so it now 46 years later.)
+(I wrote this back in 2003.)

 Planet of the Apes (1968)

 I saw this movie when it came out in 1968.
 I would have been twelve at the time and, believe me, I was damned impressed with Planet of the Apes.
-Roughly 35 years later, seeing it again, I’m still pretty impressed though perhaps not for the same reasons … (Read more)
+As of this writing, roughly 35 years later, I’m still pretty impressed though perhaps not for the same reasons … (Read more)